dewitt/opensearch/README.md

 # What is this repository?

-This respository is a port of the opensearch.org website.
+This respository is a migration of the opensearch.org website.
 The original source export can be found in the [src/](src/) subdirectory, and the migrated files can be found in the [mediawiki/](mediawiki/) subdirectory.
 The current version of the specification has been ported to Markdown format and is available